bkellerm/CAMOVE/README.md

 what hand is touching the screen (left or right) and in which segment (top, middle, bottom) the touches occure.
 This context can be used two diffrent ways.
 You can provide a functions that get executed when you switch into the according state or you can enable the CSS flag and change your site by using the corresponding CSS classes.

 # Motivation
-The idea is to make websites adapt to user preferences and actions.
-For example adapt the UI accordingly to there holding pattern or change the amount of information displayed at once when the user starts moving.
+The idea is to make websites that adapt to user preferences and actions.
+For example adapt the UI accordingly to there holding pattern or change the amount of information displayed at once when the user starts walking.

 # Support
 Currently, both CAMOVE frameworks are only tested on Google Chrome for Android v64 on a OnePlus 5t.